-- 1445.
-The U.S. Government's holdings of financial assets (including foreign reserves) are small compared to its financial liabilities.
+The U.S. government's holdings of financial assets (including foreign reserves) are small compared with its financial liabilities.
 Cash is largely held in commercial banks that are required to post substantial collateral.
-The Federal Reserve System, as fiscal agent for and at the direction of Treasury, has primary operational responsibility for investment of cash in participating commercial banks.
+The Fed, as fiscal agent for and at the direction of the treasury, has primary operational responsibility for investment of cash in participating commercial banks.
 These responsibilities include accepting, valuing, safekeeping, monitoring for collateral deficiencies, and releasing collateral.
-The Federal Reserve System is also the primary point of contact for the depositary financial institutions that participate in the program. - 1446.
+The Fed is also the primary point of contact for the depositary financial institutions that participate in the program.

 Cash management operations are reviewed and audited both internally and externally.
-Operations, including both Federal Reserve and commercial banks participating in cash management, employ coordinated and comprehensive risk management procedures to ensure that processes and operations are available.
+Operations, including both the Fed and commercial banks participating in cash management, employ coordinated and comprehensive risk management procedures to ensure that processes and operations are available.
 Such management ensures that the objectives of the program are achieved and safeguarded.

-C. The Government Securities Market
+The Government Securities Market

-- 1447.
 Debt management has evolved as the U.S. financial markets have become more sophisticated.
 As recently as World War II, retail instruments provided an important role in debt issuance.
 In the 1950s and 1960s, the dominant bond issuers were corporate rather than government.
 Regular issuance of all debt instruments did not occur until the 1970s.
-Rules on participation continue to evolve in response to changes in the number of Treasury market participants and changes in technology. - 1448.
+Rules on participation continue to evolve in response to changes in the number of treasury market participants and changes in technology.

 The major increase in government debt issuance in the United States took place in financial markets that were already well developed.
-However, given that ready market access is essential to the government's debt management program, Treasury does focus on how to broaden the market for its securities.
-Broad distribution of Treasury securities enhances liquidity and efficiency of the market for government debt, while minimizing the impacts of government debt management activities on the economy and money markets and increasing the distribution of the benefits of government borrowing.
+However, given that ready market access is essential to the government's debt management program, the treasury does focus on how to broaden the market for its securities.
+Broad distribution of treasury securities enhances liquidity and efficiency of the market for government debt, while minimizing the impacts of government debt management activities on the economy and money markets and increasing the distribution of the benefits of government borrowing.